illuminatedpast/csun-sca-processing/01-accessioning/01-02-accessionsaspace.md

 ## Adding Accession Records to ArchivesSpace

-Required fields are indicated with a :star:.
+Required fields are have bolded field names.

 | Field       | Instructions |
 | ----------- | ----------- |